 It’s late summer here in Denmark, and the greengrocers and farmer’s markets are overflowing with ripe produce.
 There are berries of all kinds: strawberries, blueberries, raspberries, black and red currants, blackberries, and even more exotic ones like gooseberries and lingonberries.
 One of my absolute favorites is blueberries.
 This is my recipe for blueberry lemon sourdough bread.

-This bread is inspired by one of my favorite breakfasts of all time.
-Small American fluffy blueberry pancakes.
-Well, it’s not fluffy bread, but it does contain blueberries.
+I was inspired to make this recipe by one of my favorite breakfasts of all time: fluffy American blueberry pancakes.
+Well, the bread is not fluffy, but it does contain blueberries.

-This bread requires you to have an active sourdough starter.
-If you don’t have one, you can make one easily, just follow my guide and recipe.
+This bread requires an active sourdough starter, you can easily make one by following my guide and recipe.

-If you are new to sourdough bread baking, there are quite a few techniques and lingo that you need to know and understand.
+Are new to sourdough bread baking?
+There are quite a few techniques and lingo that you need to know and understand.
 If you haven’t baked one before, read my article about sourdough bread for beginners.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe: